 - Furniture: Big advertisers included RH Contract and Charter Furniture.

 - Software: Oracle Hospitality and Protel made up a significant portion of software advertisers.

 - Lighting: Currey & Company, Daniolite and Pacific Coast were all among major advertisers.

 - Hair Care: Rusk and Redken were among the top spenders in this product category.

 - Wall Covering: Two of the top advertisers here included Koroseal Interior and TRI-KES.

 Event marketing includes everything from program sponsorships to paid keynote addresses.
 But the hallmark of any exposition or conference is the vendor booth.
 In 2018, the most common booth size was a 10×10, followed closely by a 10×20 size booth.

 Clearly, event organizers are focused on getting as many vendors participating as possible.
 But that doesn’t mean you can’t use a hospitality event to build long lasting advertiser or vendor relationships.

-To learn more about event marketing done right, tune in for our upcoming webinar with MediaRadar CEO Todd Krizelman and Bizzabo Co-Founder Alon Alroy.
+To learn more about event marketing done right, download our recent webinar with MediaRadar CEO Todd Krizelman and Bizzabo VP of Marketing Alon Waks.